Glossary

 Neural Basis of Cognitive Maps

-• Hippocampus: Located in the medial temporal lobe, the hippocampus plays a central role in spatial memory and navigation.
-It contains place cells, which activate when an individual is in or thinking about a specific location.
+- Hippocampus: Located in the medial temporal lobe, plays a central role in spatial memory and navigation.
+Contains place cells that activate when an individual is in or thinking about a specific location.

-• Medial Entorhinal Cortex (MEC): The MEC is a critical interface between the hippocampus and neocortex.
-It contains grid cells, which fire at multiple locations forming a hexagonal grid pattern across the environment, providing a coordinate system for spatial navigation.
+- Medial Entorhinal Cortex (MEC): Critical interface between the hippocampus and neocortex.
+Contains grid cells that fire at multiple locations forming a hexagonal grid pattern, providing a coordinate system for spatial navigation.

-• Head Direction Cells: Found in several brain regions, including the presubiculum and thalamus, these cells fire when the head is oriented in a specific direction, acting like an internal compass.
+- Head Direction Cells: Found in several brain regions, these fire when the head is oriented in a specific direction, acting like an internal compass.

-• Border Cells and Boundary Cells: Located in the entorhinal cortex and subiculum, these cells activate in response to environmental boundaries, such as walls or edges.
+- Border Cells and Boundary Cells: Located in the entorhinal cortex and subiculum, these activate in response to environmental boundaries, such as walls or edges.

 Spatial Navigation and Environment